stellar/stellar-protocol/ecosystem/sep-TBD.md

 ## Security Concerns
 This informational SEP does not introduce security concerns pertaining to the Stellar network itself.

 However, it does introduce concerns around data integrity (i.e. changes to data should be detectable) that NFT issuers (and purchasers) should be aware of.
-Digital goods can be changed after purchase of their representative token, since the `stellar.toml` file can be arbitrarily changed by its owner and is not explicitly tied to the token/good.
+NFTs can be changed after purchase of their representative token, since the `stellar.toml` file can be arbitrarily changed by its owner and is not explicitly tied to the token/good.
 If this "triangle of integrity" across the issuing account, the NFT metadata, and the corresponding TOML entry is important to you, you should take extra steps to ensure data integrity.

 ## Changelog